LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in vX.X.X
 -----------------

 Added the :c:type:`SUNAdaptController` base class, ported ARKODE's internal implementations of time step controllers into implementations of this class, and updated ARKODE to use these objects instead of its own implementations.
 Added :c:func:`ARKStepSetAdaptController` and :c:func:`ERKStepSetAdaptController` routines so that users can modify controller parameters, or even provide custom implementations.

+Added the routines :c:func:`ARKStepSetAdaptivityAdjustment` and :c:func:`ERKStepSetAdaptivityAdjustment`, that allow users to adjust the value for the method order supplied to the temporal adaptivity controllers.
+The ARKODE default for this adjustment has been :math:`-1` since its initial release, but for some applications a value of :math:`0` is more appropriate.
+Users who notice that their simulations encounter a large number of temporal error test failures may want to experiment with adjusting this value.

 Fixed a regression introduced by the stop time bug fix in v6.6.1 where ARKODE steppers would return at the stop time rather than the requested output time if